PC setup

 PC3: IIyama 17" (Optional, just to test, embedded/buil-in bluetooth)

-The third PC is a laptop with windows 10.
-So, beside multi-devices this setup can also work in multi-OS.
-Since it is a hardware-based, different approach from software-based like Synergy, it is expected to work on any OS as long as the hardware supports bluetooth.
+The third PC is a laptop with Windows 10.
+So, besides multi-device, this setup can also work in multi-OS.
+Since it is a hardware-based, different approach from software-based like Synergy, it is expected to work on any OS as long as the hardware supports Bluetooth.

 Update after a week of use

 Adjusting the monitor position is important.
-I used three monitors for main PC (PC IIyama) and one monitor for second PC (HP Omen, mainly for coding).
+I used three monitors for the main PC (PC IIyama) and one monitor for the second PC (HP Omen, mainly for coding).

-Since I have additional mouse (the old one), I just need to change keyboard only for two devices.
-It is smoother than changing both keyboard and mouses.
+Since I have an additional mouse (the old one), I just need to change the keyboard only for two devices.
+It is smoother than changing both the keyboard and mouse.

-It also more convenient to use single keyboard and mouse than using "ssh" for remote work.
+It is also more convenient to use a single keyboard and mouse than using "ssh" for remote work.
 The use of GUI-based remote control like TeamViewer has been banned in my office.
-So, this solution is worth of try.
+So, this solution is worth trying.

-I didn't try it yet (still ordering Buffalo Bluetooth dongle).
+I haven't tried it yet (still ordering a Buffalo Bluetooth dongle).
 I will report here once a test has been performed.
+Yes.
+It does work with external Bluetooth.
+See the manual page for details.

 Reference: